cybertec-postgresql/today-i-learned-content/posts/2019-09-01-Disable-pager-for-psql/index.md

 description: "How to disable the pager in psql output" # max.
 300 chars.
 ---

-PostgreSQL's [CLI `psql`](https://www.postgresql.org/docs/current/app-psql.html) offers a myriad of really helpful features.
+PostgreSQL's [CLI `psql`](https://www.postgresql.org/docs/current/app-psql.html) offers a myriad of helpful features.

 For example, `psql` detects whenever a large result-set is returned and uses a [_pager_](https://unix.stackexchange.com/questions/144016/what-is-a-pager) to display the content.